-EPSRC iCase PhD in Engineering: Multidisciplinary robust optimization of early-stage aircraft wing design under uncertainty
+EPSRC iCase PhD in Engineering: Multidisciplinary robust optimisation of early-stage aircraft wing design under uncertainty

 |Start date||1 October 2018|